Rented penguins and $300,000 dinners: The wildest holiday requests from the super rich

 Black Tomato

-He started with a dive between the tectonic plates in Iceland, then went diving with great white sharks in Cape Town for a few days with one of the world's leading marine biologists.
+He started with a dive between the tectonic plates in Iceland, then went diving with great white sharks in Cape Town for a few days, accompanied by one of the world's leading marine biologists.

 In India, he spent time teaching English at a school in a slum to give back, then took an after-hours tour of the Forbidden City in Beijing to have the whole place to himself.